Erie PA Holiday Outdoor Lighting!

 • Bunny & Egg Lights: Decorate trees or bushes with bunny- and egg-shaped lights for a playful look.

 Easter is a holiday that celebrates renewal and rebirth, coinciding with the arrival of spring.
-Outdoor lighting for Easter tends to be soft and pastel, highlighting flowers, eggs, and bunnies.
+This is a great time to utilize your Erie PA holiday outdoor lighting.
+Easter tends to be soft and pastel, highlighting flowers, eggs, and bunnies.

 • Flag-Inspired Lighting: Use red, white, and blue string lights to illuminate your home’s entrance or garden.